- August 29, 2019

 - In Class

 A full course load is 5 courses per term.
 Students may elect to take fewer courses each term; however, it will take longer to complete the program.

-Graduates with a major in Marketing will gain a fully integrated marketing and communications approach that effectively evaluates, plans, and implements an organization’s promotional activities and business objectives.
-This program focuses on a digital and omnichannel world where shifting media consumption trends, global digital networks, and rapid growth of mobile communications has resulted in a need for marketing and communications professionals who can create cohesive and compelling brand messages that engage consumers while building brand equity.
+Graduates will gain a fully integrated marketing and communications approach that effectively evaluates, plans, and implements an organization’s promotional activities and business objectives.
+This major focuses on a digital and omnichannel world where shifting media consumption trends, global digital networks, and rapid growth of mobile communications has resulted in a need for marketing and communications professionals who can create cohesive and compelling brand messages that engage consumers while building brand equity.

 This is a two year (four term) diploma program.
 A full course load is five courses per term.
 Students may elect to take fewer courses each term; however it will take longer to complete the program.